 Of course, mangosteen season varies from country to country in Asia according to the climate and monsoon seasons of each.
 Mangosteen season often coincides with durian season.
 Durian is known as “king of the fruits” in Asia, so the king likes to have his “queen” nearby.
 If you see plenty of in-season durian fruit, chances are that you can find good mangosteen as well.

 How to Choose the Perfect Mangosteen

-If you’re buying mangosteen fruit outside of Southeast Asia, it’s expensive -- you’ll definitely want to choose the best fruit for the price.
+If you’re buying mangosteen fruit outside of Southeast Asia, it’s expensive so you’ll definitely want to choose the best fruit for the price.
 The hulls are surprisingly thick, so much of the weight ends up discarded rather than eaten.